-- 1 persons who have a demonstrable expertise in the given field.6 The user can apply their own expert - 2 judgment or consult experts. - 3 When consulting experts, information can be obtained through methods that help to avoid bias known as - 4 expert elicitation.
-The IPCC 2006 GL provides a procedure for expert elicitation, including a process for - 5 helping experts understand the elicitation process, avoiding biases, and producing independent and - 6 reliable judgments. - 7 Expert judgment can be associated with a high level of uncertainty.
-As such, experts can be consulted to - 8 provide a range of possible values and the related uncertainty range or they can be consulted to help - 9 select suitable values from a range of values.
-Expert judgment can be informed or supported through - 10 broader consultations with stakeholders. - 11 Assumptions or expert judgment will likely be required in order to complete the assessment where - 12 information is not available to make a reasonable assumption about the value of a parameter.
-When - 13 doing so, it is important to document the reason that no data sources are available and the rationale for - 14 the value chosen.
+When relying on expert judgment, information can be obtained through methods that help to avoid bias known as expert elicitation.
+The IPCC 2006 GL provides a procedure for expert elicitation, including a process for helping experts understand the elicitation process, avoiding biases, and producing independent and reliable judgments.

+Expert judgment can be associated with a high level of uncertainty.
+As such, experts can be consulted to provide a range of possible values and the related uncertainty range or they can be consulted to help select suitable values from a range of values.
+Expert judgment can be informed or supported through broader consultations with stakeholders.
+It is important to document the reason that no data sources are available and the rationale for the value chosen.